ULHPC/tutorials/advanced/MATLAB1/README.md

         (node)$> module spider matlab

         # Load a specific MATLAB version:
-        (node)$> module load base/MATLAB/2013a
+        (node)$> module load base/MATLAB/2017a

-        # Check that it has been loaded, along with Java:
+        # Check that its profile has been loaded and thus we can start to use it:
         (node)$> module list

         # Launch MATLAB